sagemath/trac_to_gh/Issue 7376.md

 # Issue 7376: searching published worksheets does not work to just search for username

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7376

 Original creator: jason